Analysis | Joe Biden’s victory speech, annotated

 My fellow Americans, and the people who brought me to the dance: Delawareans.
-I see my buddy Tom, Senator Tom Carper down there.
-And I think I think Senator Coons is there.
-And I think the governor’s around and… is that Ruth Ann?
-And that’s former Governor Ruth Anne Minner.
+I see my buddy Tom, Senator Tom Carper, down there.
+And I think, I think Senator Coons is there.
+And I think the governor’s around and … is that Ruth Ann?
+And that’s former Governor Ruth Ann Minner.
 Most importantly, my sisters-in-law, my and my sister, Valerie.
 Anyway.

 Folks, the people of this nation have spoken.
-They've delivered us a clear victory, a convincing victory, a victory for we, the people.
-We've won with the most votes ever cast for a presidential ticket in the history of the nation.
-74 million.
+They’ve delivered us a clear victory, a convincing victory, a victory for we, the people.
+We’ve won with the most votes ever cast for a presidential ticket in the history of the nation.
+Seventy-four million.

 Well, I must admit, it surprised me tonight.
-We're seeing all over this nation, all cities and all parts of the country, indeed across the world, an outpouring of joy, of hope, renewed faith in tomorrow to bring a better day.
-And I'm humbled by the trust and confidence you placed in me.
-I pledge to be a president who seeks not to divide but unify, who doesn't see red states and blue states only sees the United States.
+We’re seeing all over this nation, all cities and all parts of the country, indeed across the world, an outpouring of joy, of hope, renewed faith in tomorrow to bring a better day.
+And I’m humbled by the trust and confidence you placed in me.
+I pledge to be a president who seeks not to divide but unify, who doesn’t see red states and blue states, only sees the United States.

 I’ll work with all my heart, with the confidence of the whole people, to win the confidence of all of you.
 And for that is what America, I believe, is about.
-It's about people.
-And that's what our administration will be all about.
-I sought this office to restore the soul of America, to rebuild the backbone of this nation: The middle class.
+It’s about people.
+And that’s what our administration will be all about.
+I sought this office to restore the soul of America, to rebuild the backbone of this nation: the middle class.
 And to make America respected around the world again.
 And to unite us here at home.

 It’s the honor of my lifetime that so many millions of Americans have voted for that vision.
 And now the work of making that vision is real.
 It’s a task, the task of our time.